citp/privacy-policy-historical/a/au/aus/australiansportsnutrition.com.au.md

 A copy of the Australian Privacy Principles may be obtained from the website of The Office of the Australian Information Commissioner at www.aoic.gov.au

+**Company Details**

+Cyber Supps Pty Ltd (ASN Online)
+marketing@asn.com.au
+(07) 5549 2524
+Unit 5, 60 Notar Drive, Yatala QLD, 4207

 #### Personal Information

 Australian Sports Nutrition collects, holds and uses personal information in the following areas:

-  * \- consumers
+  * consumers
-  * \- affiliates
+  * affiliates
-  * \- business partners
+  * business partners

 Consumer information is usually collected via promotions, competitions, consumer queries, from cookies and subscription forms.
 The information may include:

-  * \- your name, address, contact number(s), gender, age and email address
+  * your name, address, contact number(s), gender, age and email address
-  * \- information about your preference for goods or services we offer from time to time
+  * information about your preference for goods or services we offer from time to time
-  * \- details of any competitions/prizes you may have won
+  * details of any competitions/prizes you may have won
-  * \- a record of any queries you have made
+  * a record of any queries you have made